 At the signing of a lease, owners of rent stabilized apartments may charge a rent increase based on guidelines that are annually established by the applicable Rent Guidelines Board.
 Owners may also collect a rent increase if they received an order from DHCR granting said increase for a Major Capital Improvement (MCI), or if the tenant and owner agreed to the increase for an Individual Apartment Improvement (IAI).
 If the apartment is vacant at the time that the IAI was made, the owner does not need tenant consent to increase the rent.

 Owners of rent controlled apartments may increase the rent through the Maximum Base Rent program, as well as through MCI and IAIs.
 For more information on the Maximum Base Rent program, visit our Rent Control Page.

 For more information on rent increases for rent stabilized apartments, see Fact Sheet #26.
-For more information on MCIs and IAIs, visit our Apartment Improvements page.
+For more information on MCIs and IAIs, visit our Apartment (IA) and Building (MCI) Improvements page.